StanfordAHA/pdq/README.md

     source env/bin/activate
     python -m pip install -r requirements.txt

-The `magma_examples` repo can be fetched locally for use in experimentation:
+The `magma_examples` and `garnet` repositories can be fetched locally for use in experimentation:

     git submodule update --init --recursive